-A member of staff from the housing team can also help you apply on line from OTHA's offices.
+A member of staff from the housing team can also help you apply online from OTHA's office.

-You may ask for your Universal Credit Housing Cost element to be paid directly to us.
+You may ask for your Housing Benefit or Universal Credit Housing Cost element to be paid directly to us.
 There is more advice in the 'Your Rent' Section of this handbook.

 We can offer advice about access to budgeting bank accounts to help you manage your money to ensure your rent money doesn't get used for less important debts.